-Under the guise of kindness, too much nurturance can undermine case management.
+Nurturance: Under the guise of kindness, too much nurturance can undermine patient care.

 Meeting a patient’s dependency needs often does not enable the patient to recover.
 The ultimate goal of any relationship is to have the patient become self-sufficient, not to seek further nurturance.

-Patients can have financial, drug, and even criminal concerns that they do not share but will use their illness role to their own advantage
+Patients can have financial, drug, and even criminal concerns that they do not share but may use their illness role to their own advantage

-_ There is always the potential for counter-transference in which the case manager or even the primary physician becomes overly identified with the patient_s plight and loses objectivity while concurrently lacking all of the data.
+With nurturance, there is always the potential for counter-transference in which the nurse or even the primary physician becomes overly identified with the patient’s plight and loses objectivity while concurrently lacking all of the data.

 While becoming supportive of a patient is appropriate, it quite often occurs with decidedly poor understanding as to what is truly operating the patient.

-If the case manager appears overly involved, she should be redirected as to whether she has a full and accurate understanding of the patient.
+If any care provider appears overly involved, she/he should be redirected as to whether she/he has a full and accurate understanding of the patient.